1upvc/landj-starter-gatsby-cms/src/pages/shop/index.md

 ### Shop Online
 Don't worry, online ordering is coming your way soon enough.

 Can't wait?
 Email us at [landjfoods@1upvc.com](landjfoods@1upvc.com) and we'll follow up to coordinate your order, payment and shipping with you personally.
+We offer a subscription plan upon request as well.